thediveo/testbasher/README.md

 - start your entry point script with `c := b.Start("name")`, and `defer c.Close()`.
 - read data output from your script: `c.Decode(&data)`.
+  - in case the expected data cannot be decoded, `c.Decode` panics with details including the exact (JSON) data read from the script which could not be decoded.
+No more stupid JSON "syntax errors at offset 666", but instead you'll see the JSON data read up to the point where things went south.
 - in case of multiple phases, step forward by calling `c.Proceed()`.

 And now for some code to further illustrate the above usage pattern list: